 First up, I was able to experience the transcendent Dior retrospective at the Museé Des Arts Decoratifs, which is housed in the same building as the master of all museums, the Louvre.
 The 3 000 square meter dreamscape of couture was installed in celebration of the 70th anniversary of the House of Dior.

-The sheer scale of the lavish exhibition is awe-inspiring.
-The queues rivalling those of the Louvre next door speak to the fact that this kind of affair resonates with people today.
-The millennial-minded experience showcases fashion as a cultural phenomenon, focusing on the heritage, craftsmanship and the creative genius of a seminal artist and brand.
-The beautifully appropriate title, “Couturier Du Réve,” celebrates the quintessentially Parisian dressmaker of dreams, in his city of dreams.
+The sheer scale of the lavish exhibition was undoubtedly awe-inspiring.
+The queues rivalling those of the Louvre next door spoke volumes to the fact that this kind of affair resonates with people today.
+The millennial-minded experience showcased fashion as a cultural phenomenon, focusing on the heritage, craftsmanship and the creative genius of a seminal artist and brand.
+The beautiful title, “Couturier Du Réve,” celebrated the quintessentially Parisian dressmaker of dreams, in his city of dreams.
 However, it very deliberately again aimed to place Dior within a magical space, with the designer as a larger-than-life presence; a magician of fashion.
 Despite the educational undertone, blockbuster fashion exhibitions are highly manufactured and can not be divorced from their commercial intentions.
 Exhibitions are a new aspirational product offering (like fragrances and cosmetics) and a way for brands to capitalize on the vast majorities that can not afford their luxury products.
 We might not be able to afford Dior couture, but we can buy into the brand aura for the simple price of a museum ticket.

 Words: Yolanda Senekal

 *The exhibition is on until 7 January 2018.